kleiza7/ecommerce-frontend/README.md

 ```

 - UI components are **stateless & reusable**
-- Business logic lives in hooks
+- Business logic lives inside hooks
 - API layer is fully typed and centralized
-- Easy to refactor, test, and scale
+- Easy to scale, refactor, and test

 ---

 ## 🔌 Backend Integration

-- Works with a **production-ready backend**
+- Integrated with a **production-ready backend**
 - Supports:
   - Products
   - Categories
   - Brands
-  - Cart logic
+  - Cart
 - Environment-based API URL configuration

+---

+## 🛒 Cart & Merge Logic

+The cart system is designed to behave like **real e‑commerce platforms (e.g. Trendyol)**.

+### 🧾 Guest User (Not Logged In)

+- Cart data is stored in **localStorage**
+- Users can freely:
+  - Add products
+  - Update quantities
+  - Remove items

+### 🔐 After Login

+- When a user logs in:
+  1. Local cart is sent to backend
+  2. Backend merges local cart with user’s server-side cart
+  3. Quantity conflicts are resolved deterministically
+  4. Final cart state is returned from backend
+- Local cart is then cleared

+This ensures:

+- No cart data loss
+- Seamless guest → authenticated transition
+- Consistent cart state across devices

 ---